Adirondack Shakespeare Company Presents TWELFTH NIGHT, HAMLET and More, Aug 2012

 This summer marks the Adirondack Shakespeare Company's third annual Summer Festival Season in the Adirondack area.
 The company is known for their unique performance style, called Shakespeare IN THE RAW.
 Described as a "head-first, no-safety net dive into Shakespeare" this original process involves a short, intense rehearsal period in which the cast is expected to focus on the language of the play and not the extraneous elements.
 All costumes, props and sets are stripped away, allowing the words of the play to become the focus.
 The result is a performance in which the actors work directly with the audience to bring the Bard's world to life.

 This year, ADK Shakes has applied their IN THE RAW techniques to Shakespeare and Stoppard alike, pairing Hamlet with Rosencrantz and Guildenstern are Dead in order to provide two sides to the Price of Denmark's tragic story.
 The shows have been double cast, so the actors will portray the same characters in each play, leading to a cohesive pairing that explores multiple representations of the story.

-ADK Shakes will return to the Scaroon Manor Amphitheater tonight, August 8th, with a morning performance of Hercules and an evening performance of Shakespeare's Twelfth Night.
+ADK Shakes will return to the Scaroon Manor Amphitheater on August 8th, with a morning performance of Hercules and an evening performance of Shakespeare's Twelfth Night.
 The company will continue to offer daily performances at the Scaroon Manor Amphiteater through August 12th.
 All performances at Scaroon Manor are free with paid admission to the Scaroon Manor Day-Use Facility.
 Donations to support the work of Adirondack Shakespeare Company are welcome and warmly appreciated.

 For a full schedule of events, or to reserve tickets, visit www.adkshakes.org.
 For information about the Scaroon Manor Amphitheater and ADK Shakes' restoration efforts, please e-mail firstname.lastname@example.org.